Miguel-Frazao/simple-self-connecting-reverse-shell/README.md

 1. Just start the client.py program to see it trying to connect with the 'attacker'.
 2. Start the server in another terminal and gain control of client machine

-Of course, in the real world scripts like this will never print anything...
+Of course, in the real world scripts like this will never print anything in the client side...

 Video demonstration: https://www.youtube.com/watch?v=7Jbx8K104V0